JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 ### IDE

 We suggest [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Eclipse \(for advanced users\)](https://eclipse.org/) \(`2020-03` or newer\).
+Version 2020.2 does not work.
+Please use version [2020.1](https://confluence.jetbrains.com/display/IDEADEV/IDEA+2020.1+latest+builds).

-Under Ubuntu Linux, you can follow the [documentation from the Ubuntu Community](https://help.ubuntu.com/community/EclipseIDE#Download_Eclipse) or the [step-by-step guideline from Krizna](https://www.krizna.com/ubuntu/install-eclipse-in-ubuntu-12-04/) to install Eclipse.
+On Ubuntu Linux, you can follow the [documentation from the Ubuntu Community](https://help.ubuntu.com/community/EclipseIDE#Download_Eclipse) or the [step-by-step guideline from Krizna](https://www.krizna.com/ubuntu/install-eclipse-in-ubuntu-12-04/) to install Eclipse.
 Under Windows, download it from [www.eclipse.org](http://www.eclipse.org/downloads/) and run the installer.

 ### Other Tooling